willelop/gnucash-build-debian/README.md

-Installs in Debian all the required dependencies for building gnucash
+Installs in Debian all the required dependencies for building gnucash.

+.deb file can be geneated with equivs with:

+`equivs-build gnucash-build.control`